Epenko1337/EpexGUI/README.md

 # WireSockUI

-*WireSockUI is a complete rewrite of the EpexGUI initiative, credits to [EpexGUI](https://github.com/Epenko1337/EpexGUI) author for kicking this off*
+WireSockUI is an innovative user interface for the [WireSock VPN Client](https://www.wiresock.net), offering a seamless and intuitive control experience directly from the Windows system tray.
+This project is a transformative evolution of the original [EpexGUI](https://github.com/Epenko1337/EpexGUI), reimagined and rewritten to enhance functionality and user experience.

-WireSockUI provides an user-interface to use the [WireSock VPN client](https://www.wiresock.net) directly from your Windows system tray.
+## Special Acknowledgements

-The interface design for WireSockUI follows the official [WireGuard for Windows](https://www.wireguard.com/install/#windows-7-81-10-11-2008r2-2012r2-2016-2019-2022) interface.
+A heartfelt thanks to [robvanoostenrijk](https://github.com/robvanoostenrijk/WireSockUI) for his exceptional dedication and skill in rewriting the original interface of EpexGUI.
+His contributions have been pivotal in transforming WireSockUI into a more robust, user-friendly, and feature-rich application.
+Thanks to his efforts, the interface design of WireSockUI now closely aligns with the official [WireGuard for Windows](https://www.wireguard.com/install/#windows-7-81-10-11-2008r2-2012r2-2016-2019-2022) interface, offering an intuitive and familiar user experience.

 ### Main screen